Summary

 Polish chicken | Gallus gallus domesticus (with video)

-- Polish chickens are bred primarily as ornamental birds, and in the case of show-quality birds, for show, but were initially productive egg layers.
+• Polish chickens are bred primarily as ornamental birds and, for show-quality birds, for show, but were initially productive egg layers.

-- In present times, they are rarely broody or sit on the eggs they lay.
+• In present times, they are rarely broody or sit on their eggs.

 Mallard Duck | Anas platyrhynchos